sermpezis/ai4netmon/use_cases/ripe_ris_subsampling/hijack_use_case/README.md

 The unsupervised approach contains the following steps:

 * Check if there is correlation between monitors or network characteristics and errors.
 Also, check if correlations between important monitors (based on LRE weights) and errors.
+* Select subsets of monitors using clustering algorithms
+* Select subsets of monitors based on their [bias](https://github.com/sermpezis/ai4netmon/tree/main/use_cases/bias_in_monitoring_infrastructure).